davidmerrick/dayify/README.md

 ![](/docs/img/screenshot-after.png)

 Ah, that's better.
-You can even subscribe to the calendar URL in Dayify.

 Better living, with Dayify™.

 Try it out:
 https://dayify-gy2rtbjq4q-uw.a.run.app/dayify?url=yourCalendarUrl

+Pro tip: Pass Dayify a calendar you want to subscribe to, have Dayify proxy it, and subscribe to the Dayify URL to give all future events that all-day treatment.